mikemac1/reading-notes-102/code-201/class-01.md

 - sidebar: `aside`
 - footer: `footer`

-### How does metadata influence Search Engine Optimization
+### How Does Metadata Influence Search Engine Optimization

 Metadata utilizes a content attribute that can contain a description about the site as well as keywords that users may search with.
 Meta tags are critical because search engines are impacted by what the meta tag displays as users' web inquiry has a similar keyword.
 As keywords within the meta tag get "hit" by web queries the search engine's results ranking will increase for that site.

-### How is the 'meta' HTML tag used when specifying metadata
+### How Is The `meta` HTML Tag Used When Specifying Metadata

-There are a few attributes that go with meta that assist in specifying metadata:
+There are a few attributes that go with `meta` that assist in specifying metadata:

 - `name`: this provides context for what is within the content attribute.
 Some of the more common values for name are application-name, author, description, generator, keywords, & viewport.
 - `content`: this attribute will provide text the coder enters based on the value of the name attribute.
 For example a name value of author will generate the author's name for the page.
 - `charset`: will specify the character set for the browser.
 In most cases `charset` will be set to UTF-8 encoding which is set by the Unicode standard.
 This standard is supported in many operating systems and clients' browsers.
 - `viewport`: specifies what a user's visible area for a web page on a device.
 The attribute's values include width, height, initial-scale, minimum-scale, maximum-scale, and user-scalable.

-### What is the first step to designing a Website
+### What Is The First Step To Designing A Website

 Project ideation is the first step in designing a website.
 It requires asking some basic questions before even beginning the steps or designing or building the site.
 The questions to be answered are: